 And long before it became culturally popular to embrace African roots, the band’s name purposely made a point.
 “I’m of African descent.
 And the rhythms that produces the music we play is African,” Bauzá explained in “Latin Music USA.”
 “You ever hear the expression lemon meringue pie?
 That’s exactly what this is.
 Jazz in the top and the Afro-Cuban rhythm at the bottom.”

-His band was the top act in 1947 at the first Latin night at The Palladium Ballroom in midtown Manhattan—soon hailed as “the home of the mambo.”
+His band was the headline act in 1947 at the inaugural Latin night at The Palladium Ballroom, located on the Lower East Side of Manhattan, which would soon be hailed as "the home of the mambo."
 Police closed streets around the club to handle hundreds of fans, many dancing in line while waiting to get in.